materials-theory/ws_py/README.md

   -C          : Replaces the center atom position to the centroid of octahedron

   -S          : Toggles the output format in SHAPE program compatible (see http://www.ee.ub.edu)

 ---

+* ### elec

+Tool for handling the electronic structure result, mostly based on the bandstructure calculation.

+**Usage example :** `vw.py elec [additional options]`

+#### Options

+  -fermi [energy] : Manually setting the fermi level.

+  -m              : Toggle on the effective mass calculation tool.

+  -e              : Toggle on the band edge position tool.

+#### Sub-options for "-m"

+  -k              : Setting the k-point number to calculate carrier effective mass.

+  -b              : Setting the band number to calculate carrier effective mass.

+  -p              : Setting the number of eigenvalue points to interpolate.

+---